 Which are the Best Water Resistance Rowing Machines?

-Our top pick for a water rowing machine is the FluidRower Viking 2 AR.
-Like many other water rowers, it's built with a stylish wood frame so it'll look great in your home.
+Our top pick for a water rowing machine is the FluidRower Viking 2 V. Like many other water rowers, it's built with a stylish wood frame so it'll look great in your home.
 It also has adjustable resistance to provide greater control over your workout.

 One of the best features of the rowing machine is the adjustable resistance.
 A mechanical dial is used to adjust the difficulty of your workout, so you can switch from an easy warm-up to a tough challenge.
+Changes to resistance levels are also tracked by the monitor.

 As you would expect from a water rowing machine, the FluidRower is relatively quiet when in operation - especially compared to air rowers.
 It's also straightforward to assemble, although it's important to read the instructions carefully when you get to the filling stage.
 We also like that it can be stored vertically to save space, as water rowers tend to take up a lot of room.